-Graduate students are required to serve as a Graduate Student Instructor (GSI) for at least one semester as part of their professional development.
-Students typically complete this requirement after their second year, but may do so at any time during their training.
+Graduate students are required to serve as a Graduate Student Instructor (GSI) or Teaching Assistant (TA) for at least one semester as part of their professional development.
+Students typically complete this requirement after their second year but may do so at any time during their training, so long as they have completed BioE 301 at Berkeley before or during the year in which they serve as a GSI or TA.
 Assignments may include lecture or laboratory courses, generally based on students' preferences.
-The requirement may be met by an appointment in any campus department, however the student must notify the group.
+The requirement may be met by an appointment in any campus department, however, the student must notify the program administrator for their Home Campus.
 A typical GSI assignment is 10 hours per week (25% appointment) and provides part of the student's stipend and fees during that period.
 If the student is being paid on an extramural fellowship, the GSI stipend may be paid in addition to the regular stipend.
 To gain additional teaching experience, advanced graduate students may serve as a GSI for additional terms and may organize seminars for junior and senior level undergraduates.
 Initial preferences for meeting the GSI requirement and additional plans for teaching should be discussed with the students' Graduate Advisor and Research Mentor.